isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 If the `T*` or `T&` is owning, mark it `owning`.
 If the `T*` is not owning, consider marking it `ptr`.
-This will aide documentation and analysis.
+This will aid documentation and analysis.

 ##### Enforcement